vitalops/datatune/README.md

 ### Documentation

-Check out our [documentation](https://docs.datatune.ai/) to know more.
+Check out our [documentation](https://docs.datatune.ai/) to learn how to use datatune.

 ### Issues